-Best resources for Year 9 Australian History Curriculum
+Best teaching resources for Year 9 HASS and History Australian Curriculum

-Education specialists and historians who work at the Australian Government Department of Veterans’ Affairs (DVA) have prepared these materials to present the stories and images of people who have served Australia in wars, conflicts and peacekeeping operations.
+Our education specialists and historians have prepared these materials to present the stories and images of people who have served Australia in all wars, conflicts and peacekeeping operations.

 - Gallipoli and the Anzacs: A Resource for Secondary Schools